Jannomag/shortix/README.md

 To change the restart interval you need to change two things:
 1. in `/home/deck/Shortix/shortix.sh` - change the value of the TIME variable in minutes
 2. in `/home/deck/.config/systemd/user/shortix.service` - change the 1800s value to your desired value in seconds

+If you want you can also change the directory.
+For this modify the directory within the shortix.sh and also in the shortix.service file.

 You can also run the script manually either by using the terminal directly using this command: `/bin/bash /home/deck/Shortix/shortix.sh` or right click on the file and chosse "Run in Konsole".